PhilipNzube/jigi_care/src/assets/images/README.md

 # Images Folder

-This folder contains all the images used in the JijiCare app.
+This folder contains all the images used in the JigiCare app.

 ## Structure: